Jan 02, 2014 | Severity: Recommended | Eugeny Brychkov (RU) |

 Explanation: polygon is a dynamic area, assigned to specific signal.
 I assign big polygon to ground, and then EAGLE dynamically "fills" every empty space by copper connected to this signal, including space which is occupied by this signal (that's why bottom track, GND, had disappeared from second image - it merged with polygon).
 Same happened to +5v polygon, but as +5v polygon has higher rank (1), its processing precedes processing of GND polygon (with rank 2), and GND filling just flows around the +5v polygon.

-To remove filling from the inside of polygon, use EAGLE board editor - rip-up rip-up function.
-To delete polygon, side by side, use EAGLE board editor - delete delete function.
+To remove filling from the inside of polygon, use rip-up function.
+To delete polygon, side by side, use delete function.

 I only ran two scripts so far, and here I will explain one of them - import-bmp.ulp.
 It allows you to place bitmap images onto the board.
 This way I put Japanese Kanji text onto the GR8BUS master board.